This page contains solutions for common problems you may encounter when applying for a grant.

 A known alias of the deceased isn’t included in the notice and headings.

-File a fresh affidavit using Form 104 - Affidavit of publication (DOC, 28KB).
+File a fresh affidavit using Form 104 - Affidavit of publication .
 You must:

-A photocopy of the death certificate has been provided.
+A photocopy of the death certificate signed by a JP or legal practitioner has been filed.

-File a Form 105 - Affidavit (probate application) (DOC, 30KB) or Form 106 - Affidavit (letters of admin. with will) (DOC, 31KB) with the details required by paragraph 4.
+File a Form 105 - Affidavit (probate application) or Form 106 - Affidavit (letters of admin. with will) with the details required by paragraph 4.

 The name of the deceased on the death certificate is different than that in the will.

-File another Form 105 - Affidavit (probate application) (DOC, 30KB) or Form 106 - Affidavit (letters of admin. with will) (DOC, 31KB) to correct the contents of the earlier affidavit.
+File another Form 105 - Affidavit (probate application) or Form 106 - Affidavit (letters of admin. with will) to correct the contents of the earlier affidavit.
 State that the person referred to in the death certificate is one and the same person referred to in the will.

 File a further affidavit by the applicant/s with the details as required by paragraph 4 of Form 105 and Form 106 of the Uniform Civil Procedure Rules 1999.